steveathon/GSJSON/README.md

 # Google Search Appliance - JSON Frontend

-This JSON generator in XSLT is specifically to match the GSP format XML that is generated as a common format for many search implemen- tations.
+This JSON generator in XSLT is specifically to match the GSP format XML that is generated as a common format for many search implementations.

 The JSON wraps everything in one master node 'GSP', then handles results by wrapping those (if they exist) in GSP/RES.

 It currently needs some more work in relation to sanity checking but thankfully the format imposes lots of restrictions on that anyhow.

-Planned Improvements:
+## Todo
+* OneBox Support
+* Keymatch Support
+* JSONP Support

-Onebox Support, Keymatches, Did you Mean and other Client= features.
+* Did you Mean Support
+* Sanity checks
+* JavaScript Examples
+* Other client features

+## Changelog
+### 0.0.2
-Version 0.0.2 - Added Meta Tag support and handled generation of
-                display urls slightly better to match the standard XSLT output.
+Added Meta Tag support and handled generation of display urls slightly better to match the standard XSLT output.
+### 0.0.1

-Version 0.0.1 - Initial commit.
-Quick push to get working.
+Initial commit.
+Push to get things working.